 Customer-based Pricing is one that we see more and more of over the years.
 Way back in the day, agronomy retailers dealt in just a few fertilizers.
 Ammoniated fertilizers were the product.
 You had a few grades and everyone used the same few grades.
 That was definitely a Cost-Based scenario.
 Then came blend plants and customization of fertilizer blends.
 Customer-based Pricing was immediately something to consider.
 It supported the service of custom blending.
 It allowed for differences in quality and allowed the customer to help the “value” in your product.
 It allowed for flexibility of product offerings and in the process allowed a for a broader price range for the products handled.
 Today, blend plants are the norm and many farmers typically buy straight ingredients when quantities allow it.
 Has what was Customer-based opportunity turned back into a Cost-based or Competitor-based scenario?
 It is IMPERATIVE to know your costs of production.
 I knew what it cost me to ship a ton of fertilizer, including all fixed and variable expense lines.

 Establishing prices can sometimes be a blending of all the above.
-And when this method is successfully implemented the results can be absolutely stellar for your company and devastating to your competition.
-Used with success in the fashion industry, heuristic pricing schemes use a blend of intuition, cost-based, competition-based blending the “art” or pricing with more of a scientific approach by blending experience, market prowess, and a whole host of secondary information from various sources to come up with what can become a very effective pricing scheme.
+And when this method is successfully implemented the results can be absolutely stellar for your company and difficult to mimic.
+Used with success in the fashion industry, heuristic pricing schemes use a blend of intuition, cost-based, and competition-based.
+Pricing becomes blending the “art” or pricing with more of a scientific approach by considering experience, market prowess, and other secondary information to come up with what can become a very effective pricing scheme.
 It was said that former Chairman of the Federal Reserve, Allan Greenspan, would observe and monitor in excess of 30 different streams of information, what could be termed, Secondary Sources, as he and the rest of the Board went about setting policy and rates.
 And when you able to link with manufacturers for market exclusivity of new products, you need to consider carefully how to properly price the product.
 I have seen both too low and, without proper overall business support, prices being too high.

 Regardless of your method to determine your price rest assured of the following:

-When Value of Product is less in the mind of the customer than the Product Cost you will quickly find yourself losing the sale.
+When Value of Product is less in the mind of the customer than the Product Price you will quickly find yourself losing the sale.